mpertierra/irc_to_default_logic/README.md

     - Definitions are extracted with `definition_extractor.py`
     - Default rules are searched for based on the representation
     - The default logic is formulated, the default rules are added in order of discovery, i.e. earlier rules have lower priority

-- Description of patterns for term definitions in IRC with `pattern_stats.py`.
-Run the command and output is written to `pattern_stats.txt`